beshu-tech/readonlyrest-docs/elasticsearch.md

 ## Audit & Troubleshooting
+The main issues arise from bad ordering or ACL blocks.
+Remember that the order is important!

 ### Interpreting logs
 ReadonlyREST prints a log line for each incoming request (this can be selectively avoided on ACL block level using the `verbosity` rule).